Moveo et Proficior

 After the War, James became Chairman of the Linen Thread Co.
 Bryce retired and George remained at the Glasgow Office.

-James had three of a family, one of whom is Colonel Sir Bryce Knox, KCVO, MC, TD who went on to become chairman of the firm.
+James had three of a family, one of whom was Colonel Sir Bryce Knox, KCVO, MC, TD who went on to become chairman of the firm.
 He joined as an apprentice in 1936. married Dorothy fry who was related to the Fry Chocolate manufacturers in Bristol.

 Another member of James’ family was called Sandy.
 He was tragically killed in a car accident at Parkhill, where the family lived in Dalry.
 He was only sixteen years old and was a keen amateur radio enthusiast.